griquelme/tidyms/docs/quickstart.rst

 *   Interactive data visualization using `bokeh <https://bokeh.org/>`_, or publication quality plots using `seaborn <https://seaborn.pydata.org/>`_.

-In the rest of this guide, we will show different use cases for the TidyMS package.
-A basic knowledge of MS and metabolomics is assumed, but you can look up in the :doc:`glossary` the concepts used in this guide.
+In the rest of this guide, you can find links for different use cases for the TidyMS package.
+A basic knowledge of MS and metabolomics is assumed, but you can look up in the :doc:`glossary` the concepts used in the guides.
 Installation instructions are available :doc:`here<installation>`.

 You can refer to the following guides to learn about specific topics:

-*   :ref:`Working with raw data <working-with-raw-data>`.
+*   :ref:`Working with raw data <working-with-raw-data>`
-*   :ref:`Processing complete datasets from raw data <processing-datasets>`.
+*   :ref:`Processing complete datasets from raw data <processing-datasets>`
 *   :ref:`Curation of a metabolomics data matrix <data-curation>`
+*   :ref:`Feature detection and extraction algorithms <peak-picking>`
+*   :ref:`Feature correspondence algorithm <ft-correspondence>`
+*   :ref:`Converting proprietary instrument-specific formats into mzML <mzml>`

 References